julian-rakuschek/Vibrana/README.md

 </td></tr></table>

+## VMV 2026

+This project was developed as part of a [VMV 2026](https://www.gcpr-vmv.de/year/2026) submission.
+You can find a snapshot of the prototype including the datasets used in the paper in the releases section of this repository.
+The paper will be linked here soon.

 ## Setup
 Vibrana is a web application designed to run locally, ensuring that your data will never be stored in the cloud.